Instructions to Authors

 TAPS welcomes manuscripts under the following categories.
 For details on each category, please click on the category title to download the manuscript template.
 All manuscripts submitted to TAPS must adhere to the template provided.

-Kindly ensure that all references cited are referenced according to APA Style (7th ed.) – Refer to the NUS Library Guides for more information.
+Kindly ensure that all references cited are referenced according to APA Style (7th ed.) – Refer to this website here for more information.

 Note: Standard institutional review board (IRB) procedures must be followed and approval obtained by the author(s) prior to submission to TAPS for any research involving human participants.